 Status challenge (Hyatt Elite Tier Offer)

-Another shortcut option that is sometimes available is a status challenge.
+Another shortcut option, sometimes available, is a status challenge.
 For example, Hyatt often makes status challenges available to employees of select businesses.

-Register by November 16, 2020 to receive Explorist status for 90 days.
-Stay 10 qualifying nights within those 90 days and keep your Explorist status through February 2022.
+Hyatt’s elite status challenges tend to generally follow a similar pattern.
+You’ll register to receive Explorist status for 90 days.
+Stay 10 qualifying nights within those 90 days and keep your Explorist status through the following program year.
+There will often be an option to earn Globalist by staying additional nights during the challenge period

 Milestone Rewards

-In addition to the elite benefits described in the previous section, Hyatt awards members with Milestone Rewards when they complete certain numbers of elite-qualifying nights each year.
+In addition to the elite benefits described in the previous section, Hyatt awards members with Milestone Rewards when they complete a certain number of elite-qualifying nights each year.

 Here’s a summary:

 - Almost all Milestone Rewards are shareable.
 This means, for example, that you can share your Club Access Awards with friends.
-However, starting 6/7/25, each World of Hyatt member will be limited to receiving a maximum of 10 gifted awards per calendar year.
+However, each World of Hyatt member will be limited to receiving up to 10 gift awards per calendar year.

 - Most Milestone levels now offer choices in addition to automatic rewards.
 Once you earn a choice reward, you have 90 days to make your selection.